 Housing costs in Makawao are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-In terms of college education, Makawao is nearly on par with the US average for all cities of 21.84%: 19.44% of adults 25 and older in Makawao have a bachelor's degree or advanced degree.
+The population of Makawao overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Makawao, 22.33% have at least a bachelor's degree.